 One of the key tasks of a project manager is to be able to manage stakeholder expectations.
 Stakeholders are defined as any individuals or groups or organizations whose interest on the project may be positively or negatively impacted as a result of the outcome of the project execution.
 As we all know different stakeholders have different expectations, and they are hard to be managed because they tend to wander from time to time as a result of project execution.

 ‘The customer is always right!’
 As a project manager we are often caught in this dilemma.
-Is the customer always right even if they are wrong?
+Are the customers always right even if they are wrong?
 As a good project manager, always remember that our company exists because of the customers.
 And even if we are driven to the dead end by the customers, our professionalism and integrity should NOT betray us.
-In other word, always say YES and lead them to the BUT to justify reasonable conclusions and concurrence.
 Our ultimate goal is to achieve customer satisfaction, though this is very subjective in nature.
 Always be cautious not to fall into the trap of “GOLD PLATING” under any circumstances.
 The win-win or winning strategy is to be considered to emphasize our partnership and dedication.

 Schedule and Resource competition